 3.2.
-Phenomenological Model of the Influence of the Dosage of Rice Straw Biochar Addition on the Strength and Deformation Characteristics of Heavy Concrete
+Phenomenological Model of the Influence of the Dosage of Rice Straw Biochar Addition on the Strength and Deformation Characteristics of Heavy Concrete nanomodifying additive.

-An analysis of the effect of a nanomodifying additive on the strength properties of concrete shows that the additive generates physical and chemical processes that can be conditionally divided into constructive, that is, increasing strength, and destructive, reducing strength.
-A slight increase in strength is observed with a small amount of nanomodifying additive.
 Too much amount leads to a decrease in strength.
 These processes develop in parallel and have a phase shift, as a result of which the dependence of the strength characteristic Y on the amount of nanomodified additive X has the form:

+An analysis of the effect of a nanomodifying additive on the strength properties of concrete shows that the additive generates physical and chemical processes that can be conditionally divided into constructive, that is, increasing strength, and destructive, reducing strength.
+A slight increase in strength is observed with a small amount of where $C_0$ is the value of the strength characteristic without additive; $A,b,\omega$ -constants that determine the kinetics of strength changes; $\varphi$ -phase.